Jackie (Ciara album)

 Jackie is the sixth studio album by American singer Ciara, and was released on May 1, 2015, through Epic Records.
 Following her departure from her previous record label, and the release of her self-titled fifth studio album, Ciara embarked on a hiatus in order to focus on her relationship with American rapper Future, which provoked Ciara to start work on her sixth album which was predominantly inspired by her then-fiancé.
 In May 2014, Ciara gave birth to her first child and shortly thereafter called off the engagement.
 Following the public break-up, Ciara postponed the album and began to record new music, while concentrating on motherhood.

 During the recording of the album, Ciara worked with numerous long time collaborators including Harmony "H-Money" Samuels and Polow da Don, as well as less frequent collaborators such as Dr. Luke and Cirkut.
-The producers' efforts resulted in a predominantly R&B album that took influence from pop, hip hop, dance-pop, house, electropop, trap, drum and bass, and 1990s R&B, with lyrics that revolve around themes of love, betrayal, and motherhood.
+The producers' efforts resulted in a predominantly pop and R&B album that took influence from hip hop, dance-pop, house, electropop, trap, drum and bass, and 1990s R&B, with lyrics that revolve around themes of love, betrayal, and motherhood.
 Entitled after her mother, Ciara called upon numerous artists to be featured on Jackie, including Pitbull and Missy Elliott.

 Upon release, Jackie was met with a mixed reception from music critics.
 The album peaked at number 17 on the US Billboard 200, with just 25,000 album-equivalent units.
 It was preceded by the release of the lead single, "I Bet", which debuted at number 96 on the US Billboard Hot 100, peaking at number 43.
 The album was further promoted by a second single, "Dance like We're Making Love", and Ciara embarked upon the Jackie Tour.